Akashsinghpanwar/JewelCraftAI/replit.md

 ## Environment Variables
 - `ARK_API_KEY`: Required for BytePlus ARK (Seedream 4.0) AI image generation
   - Used to generate realistic jewelry images from text prompts
   - Securely stored in Replit Secrets
+- `HITEM3D_ACCESS_KEY`: Required for Hitem3D API (3D model generation)
+  - Access key for authenticating with Hitem3D service
+  - Used to convert jewelry images to .glb 3D models
+  - Securely stored in Replit Secrets
+- `HITEM3D_SECRET_KEY`: Required for Hitem3D API (3D model generation)
+  - Secret key for authenticating with Hitem3D service
+  - Used in conjunction with access key for secure API calls
+  - Securely stored in Replit Secrets
 - `REPLIT_DEV_DOMAIN`: Automatically provided by Replit for cross-origin configuration